dzeke/ColoradoRiverCoding/ModelMusings/Support/ModelGuide/ModelGuide-CombinedLakePowellLakeMead.md

 # Step 7.
 Assign Combined Storage to Powell and Mead

-Assign the end-of-year combined storage to Lake Powell and Lake Mead.
+All participants together assign the end-of-year combined storage to Lake Powell and Lake Mead.
 Enter as percent where 50% splits the combined storage equally between the two reservoirs and 75% places more storage in Lake Powell.

 After entering a percent split, the following items will calculate: